arcalinea/twitter-ssb-import/README.md

 6. Run `npm start`.
 You will be prompted to preview the tweets being added, and delete ones you do not want imported.
 Tweets will be chronologically sorted, and posted from earliest to latest.

+Your tweets will be imported as ssb posts, with the words "From Twitter:" linked to the original tweet:

+[From Twitter](https://twitter.com/arcalinea/status/998238722880557057): Wrote a script to import your past tweets to #scuttlebutt, so they'll appear in Patchwork!
+Just download the zip file of your tweets and follow instructions.
+More centralized-to-decentralized social integration.

 **Warning:** This is a preliminary implementation, use at your own risk.